YujieZhu51/YujieZhu51.github.io/content/authors/admin/_index.md

 ## About Me
 <div style="text-align: justify; line-height: 1.8;">
-I am a Ph.D. student in Computer Science at the University at Buffalo with a **Presidential Fellowship**, the university’s highest scholarship for graduate students.
+I am a Ph.D. student in Computer Science at the University at Buffalo with a <strong>Presidential Fellowship<strong>, the university’s highest scholarship for graduate students.
 <br>
 I received my M.S. in Computer Engineering from New York University in 2024, with a **GPA of 3.9**.
 <br>